Setting an intention with a New Moon ritual is a powerful way to manifest anything you desire!

 - It’s my dream to start…

 From your journal prompts, make a list of your desires and/or intentions and write them out on a piece of paper.
+Try to ensure your statements are positive affirmations.

 NEED MORE HELP?
 Read this article about how to set intentions